 1968: The New York Rangers rally for a 3-3 tie with Detroit in the final game played at the old Madison Square Garden.
 Rod Gilbert has three assists for New York, including one on the game-tying goal by Jean Ratelle in the third period that turns out to be the last in the old Garden.
 The Rangers play their first game in the new (and current) Garden one week later.

 1982: NHL history is made when referee Kerry Fraser awards penalty shots to two Vancouver Canucks players in the same period.
 Thomas Gradin and Ivan Hlinka each score against Red Wings goalie Gilles Gilbert in the third period of a 4-4 tie at Joe Louis Arena.

 1984: Al Arbour becomes the fifth coach in NHL history to reach 500 career wins.
 The milestone comes when the New York Islanders defeat the Canucks 6-4 at Nassau Coliseum.

 1991: Mario Lemieux has two assists to become the second-fastest NHL player to reach 500 in his career.
 (Lemieux does it in 433 games; Gretzky in 352).
-Lemieux also scores a goal but the Penguins lose 7-5 at Edmonton.
+Lemieux also scores a goal, but Pittsburgh loses 7-5 to Edmonton at Northlands Coliseum.

 1999: Randy Cunneyworth of the Buffalo Sabres scores in a 5-2 win against Montreal, setting an NHL record for longest time between goals with one team.
 Cunneyworth's previous goal for the Sabres comes on Nov.
-15, 1981, a span of 17 years, two months, 27 days.
+15, 1981, a span of 17 years, two months and 27 days.

 2000: Ray Bourque becomes the second defenseman in NHL history to reach 1,500 points when he scores a goal for the Bruins in a 5-2 loss to the Rangers at Madison Square Garden.
 He is the ninth player to reach the milestone.